The Real Deal on Valentine’s Day

 “Be positive and appreciative.
 Many men report that they simply want their significant other to be happy and in a good mood,” Rickeman says.
 “Many also feel worried about whether or not they will be successful in their Valentine’s Day plans or gifts.
 If he makes an effort to demonstrate his love for you this Valentine’s Day, show him with your words and actions that it made you feel loved (as in: be complimentary and affectionate.)”

 “Men are actually emotional beings, too.
 Men pretty much require the same emotional giving as women, though men don’t often announce it,” Westminster-based therapists Lori and Bob Hollander say.
 “They may not, consciously, be in touch with their emotional needs, but they have all the same emotional needs that women have.
 Provide him with the same emotional gifts that matter to you, though he may not display or verbalize his vulnerability.”

 What Women Really Want on Valentine’s Day:

-- Quality is key.
-According to the Hollanders, it’s not so much “what you give” on Valentine’s Day, it is the quality and depth of the relationship you continue to build “as you give.”
+Quality is key.
+“It’s not so much ‘what you give’ on Valentine’s Day, it is the quality and depth of the relationship you continue to build ‘as you give’,” Lori Hollander says.

-- You can’t do a year’s worth of work in a day.
-First and foremost, the Hollanders suggest that partners make the effort on a daily basis, as we move toward Valentine’s Day, to meet each other’s emotional needs.
-Yes, even though there are times of disagreement and conflict.
+You can’t do a year’s worth of work in a day.
+First and foremost, the Hollanders suggest that partners make the effort on a daily basis to meet each other’s emotional needs, even though there are times of disagreement and conflict.
 She needs to feel loved, feel safe, feel seen and heard and feel sexually desired, among other things.